**Alt text:** A person using a calculator while working on financial papers at a desk, with a pen and a smartphone nearby.

 Number in Title: 7

-Overview: The Misadventures of a Start-up
+Introduction: The Misadventures of a Start-up

 Some entrepreneurs walk into the Shark Tank with polished numbers and Silicon Valley swagger.
 Others?
 They walk in with a bendable stick, a heartfelt story, and a whole lot of nerve.
-That’s exactly how Q-Flex, the now-famous self-acupressure tool, began its unusual vistas from ‘Shark Bait’ to ‘Stress-Free Plate’.
+That’s exactly how Q-Flex, the now-famous self-acupressure tool, began its unusual journey from ‘Shark Bait’ to ‘Stress-Free Plate’.

 1. Acupressure Anarchy: Meet the Mother-Daughter Dream Team